Find out about possible symptoms of pancreatic cancer and when to see your doctor.

 If it is persistent or isn't getting better with medicines, you should go back to see your doctor.

 Occasionally, pancreatic cancer is linked to blood clots.
 They may form in the deep veins in the legs for example, or in smaller veins anywhere on the body.
 Sometimes the clots will disappear and then develop somewhere else in the body.

 See your doctor straight away if you have these symptoms:

 - pain, redness and swelling around the area where the clot is

 - the area around the clot might feel warm to touch

 Symptoms of endocrine pancreatic tumours

-The earlier a cancer is picked up, the easier it is to treat it and the more likely the treatment is to be successful.
-So it is important that you go to your GP as soon as possible if you notice worrying symptoms.
+The earlier a cancer is picked up, the easier it is to treat and the more likely the treatment is to be successful.
+So it is important that you go to your GP as soon as possible if you have any worrying symptoms.